-Because of the situation concerning COVID-19 we encourage BioMAX users to collect data remotely.
+Full remote control is implemented at BioMAX for most experiments and it is enabled by default for all users during their beamtime.
 This document describes the software required for remote connections and the current requirements for remote experiments.
 Click on each of the links below for information on each topic.
 If you need more information or help to determine if your experiment is eligible for remote access, please contact the beamline staff.

 Support staff will load and unload the UniPucks into the sample exchanger dewar and transport the dewar to the outshipping area, but will not be participate in the experiment beyond normal support duties (eg, providing basic scientific support and solving beamline issues which affect data collection).
 Any extensive involvement of staff in tasks which would be normally be done by users (transfer samples shipped in ESRF pucks, manual sample mounting or dealing with sample issues) should be agreed before hand and treated as a collaboration.

 MAX IV users can access a dedicated BioMAX remote desktop after establishing a VPN connection to the beamline network.
-Users who have already installed the Pulse Secure VPN client (Linux users may be able to use recent versions of OpenConnect using the ‘pulse’ protocol instead of Pulse Secure) and the Cendio ThinLinc client to connect to the off-line cluster for data processing do not need to install any additional software.
-If this is not the case, follow these one time steps:
+Users need the Pulse Secure VPN client (renamed as Ivanti Secure Access Client in 2022) or the Linux OpenConnect client and the Cendio ThinLinc client to connect to the beamtime remote server or the off-line cluster for data processing.

 - Next, download the Thinlinc client and install it.

 - Test that the software installation has been successful by connecting to the offline data processing cluster front end, which is available all the time to all users listed in an active proposal:

 - Open the Pulse Secure application and connect to the vpn-white server; when prompted, select the DUO User realm, enter your DUO user name and password and the otp.

 - Connect to the Thinlinc client offline-fe1 by following these instructions.
 If the connection fails, see the “Troubleshooting” section below.